-Truehart Productions, a 501c3 nonprofit corporation was formed in 2019 for the sole purpose of producing a documentary during this critical time when so many are struggling to understand the systemic racism that exists in our country.
-Modern education glosses over the impact of slavery north of the Mason-Dixon Line and, when completed, the film will be a valuable tool in educating our youth and all citizens by shedding light on this shameful side of New Jersey's history and its lasting effect on the lives of the African American Community.
+Truehart Productions, a 501c3 nonprofit corporation was formed in 2019 for the sole purpose of producing a documentary about the African American experience in New Jersey during this critical time when so many are struggling to understand the systemic racism that exists in our country.

 We are raising funds for this important project and have produced the short film found here, https://youtu.be/5d6V3VG7D48 to use as a promotional tool.
 We desperately need support for legal, accounting and general operating expenses.
 Ultimately, we hope to raise $200,000 to complete this independent film, which will be publicly available for distribution to schools, universities and NJ Public Broadcasting stations.
 Won’t you help jumpstart this important project with a donation?
 No donation is too small, and you can also help spread the word by sharing this page and by inviting your friends on Facebook to like the Truehart Productions page.

 Linda Caldwell Epps, Ph.D, President of 1804 Consultants, Newark, NJ will be one of the scholars advising on the content of the production.